mlyon-df/movie-engine/movie-engine-fe/README.md

 - Firefox 88+
 - Safari 14+
 - Mobile browsers (iOS Safari, Chrome Mobile)
+- Requires JavaScript and localStorage enabled

 ## License

-Part of the Movie Engine project.
+See the LICENSE file in the root of the repository.